Thulasismart46/Codtech-Task1/README.md

 3. *Deploy*: Set up CI/CD pipelines for streamlined deployment and updates.
 4. *Gather Feedback*: Launch a beta version and collect user feedback to refine the application further.

-Would you like help implementing any specific feature or preparing for deployment?